-Congratulations and thank you for purchasing the 2014 Zero FX electric motorcycle; we welcome you to the community of Zero Motorcycles riders.
+Congratulations and thank you for purchasing the 2015 Zero FX electric motorcycle; we welcome you to the community of Zero Motorcycles riders.
 This manual is designed to provide you with a better understanding of the operation, inspection, and basic maintenance requirements of this motorcycle.

 Zero continually seeks advancements in product design and quality.
 Therefore, this manual contains the most current product information available at the time of printing.
 Because of this, your motorcycle may differ from the information supplied in this owner's manual.
 No legal claims can be made on the basis of data in this manual.
-When it comes time to sell your Zero, please remember to hand over this manual; it is, by law, an important part of the vehicle.
+When it comes time to sell your Zero FX, please ensure that this manual stays with the motorcycle; it is, by law, an important part of the vehicle.
 If you have any questions concerning the operation or maintenance of your motorcycle, please contact Zero at support@zeromotorcycles.com.